Day 1: Almaty Airport Pick-up

 |

-Today, we will drive around seven hours from Almaty to Taraz, once an important town on the Ancient Silk Road and now one of the oldest cities in Kazakhstan.
-After arriving, follow your driver guide to visit the Karakhan Mausoleum, the tomb of a potentate of the Karakhanids (840-1212), and an architectural symbol of Taraz in the 11th century.
+Relaxing Tour to Kolsai Lake After waking up from the cracking train in the morning, you’ll arrive in Taraz, once an important town on the Ancient Silk Road and now one of the oldest cities in Kazakhstan.
+Meet our local guide at the train station and directly head to the Karakhan Mausoleum, the tomb of a potentate of the Karakhanids (840-1212), and an architectural symbol of Taraz in the 11th century.
 Then, move on to visit the Aisha Bibi Mausoleum, the tomb of a noble female from the 11th to 12th century AD.
 Aisha Bibi was a girl who bravely pursued free love, and her admirer was the owner of the mausoleum we’ve just visited before.
-Defying her father’s obstruction, she left home to find her lover but was accidentally bitten by a snake on the way and unfortunately died.
+Defying her father’s obstruction, she left home to find her lover, but was accidentally bitten by a snake on the way and unfortunately died.
 What a pity, like the Kazakh story of Romeo and Juliet!
+The driver guide will also show you around the Ancient Taraz City, which witnessed the first and only confrontation between the two most powerful empires in history, the Chinese Tang Dynasty (618-907) and the Arab Empire (632-1258), in 751 AD, namely the Battle of Taraz.
+It ended with the Arab army winning a Pyrrhic victory over the exhausted and understrength Tang army, after which the Tang Dynasty suffered internal and external troubles and completely lost control of Central Asia.
+Finally, a 3-hour drive will transfer you to Shymkent, where we will take a stroll around the downtown.
+Ubiquitous parks and leisure citizens allow you to closely experience Kazakhstan’s authentic life.
+You may also encounter a tulip fountain landmark and many stalls selling tulips, and genuinely feel that Shymkent is the cradle of tulips in Kazakhstan.
+After that, the driver guide will take you to the hotel.
+Settle in the hotel and sleep early tonight to relieve the fatigue of today’s long travel.
+Accommodation: Aidana Plaza Hotel, Shymkent (4 stars) or similar

 |